I will fight tooth and nail to stop incredibly short-sighted proposals that could see a whole wing of Seaton’s Community Hospital demolished.

 Seaton’s county & district councillor Marcus Hartnell has said the wing should be handed back free of charge to the community.
 He believes the taxpayer shouldn't have to pay a penny more for a building local people helped build.
 I completely agree!
 I'm calling on Devon’s NHS leaders and NHS Property Services to thrash out a deal to put the wing to good use as a health hub for the town and surrounding villages.

-I've also urgently raised the situation with the government, which the Prime Minister talked about at PMQs, and met with the Minister of State of Health Will Quince MP.
+I've also urgently raised the situation with the government, which the Prime Minister talked about at PMQs, and met with ministers including Health Minister Lord Markham CBE, who holds responsibility for sponsorship of NHS Property Services, to discuss my concerns about the hospital’s empty wing.

 We must protect and improve local healthcare.
 Our local community hospitals in Seaton, Honiton, Sidmouth, Ottery St Mary, and Axminster have a key role to play.
 Community hospitals have looked after my family, and I want them to look after future generations for many years to come.